python/devguide/getting-started/setup-building.rst

 Once ``configure`` is done, you can then compile CPython with::

-   $ make -s -j2
+   $ make -s -j $(nproc)

-This will build CPython with only warnings and errors being printed to stderr and utilize up to 2 CPU cores.
-If you are using a multi-core machine with more than 2 cores (or a single-core machine), you can adjust the number passed into the ``-j`` flag to match the number of cores you have (or if your version of Make supports it, you can use ``-j`` without a number and Make will not limit the number of steps that can run simultaneously.).
+This will build CPython with only warnings and errors being printed to stderr.
+The ``-j`` argument means that :program:`make` will concurrently run tasks, limiting the number of parallel jobs to the number of CPU cores in your computer.
+You can adjust the number passed to the ``-j`` flag to change the limit on parallel jobs, which can trade RAM usage vs compilation time.

 At the end of the build you should see a success message, followed by a list of extension modules that haven't been built because their